isomerpages/govtech-jagathestack/index.md

             #  url: https://gmail.com

     - infobar:
-        title: What is Jaga Cup?
+        title: What is STACK the Flags?
         # subtitle:
-        description: "Jaga Cup is a Cybersecurity Capture-the-Flag (CTF) competition organized by Govtech Cybersecurity Group. "
+        description: "STACK the Flags is a Cybersecurity Capture-the-Flag (CTF) competition organized by Govtech Cybersecurity Group. "
         button: Learn More
         url: /2020/
     - infobar: